 Yes.
 COPD is, in part, caused by exposure to mine dust.
-Spirometry is the best measure of COPD suited for medical monitoring and screening.
-In is inexpensive and informative.
-Some aspects of COPD -- notably bronchitis -- are reversible with cessation of exposure.
-These two features satisfy some important requirements of a useful screening test.
-Therefore, inclusion of spirometry in medical monitoring may yield positive results, perhaps more positive than use of the chest x-ray.
-If spirometry can achieve reversal of COPD, on this basis alone, it would be an improvement over the use of the chest x-ray whose aim is merely to halt progression of CWP.
+Spirometry is the best measure of COPD suited for medical screening.
+In is inexpensive, not requiring expensive equipment (such as an x-ray machine) and informative.
+COPD includes both chronic bronchitis and emphysema.
+Chronic bronchitis is, to some extent reversible with cessation of exposure and development of emphysema probably could be arrested.
+Thus, spirometry satisfies some important requirements of a useful screening test.
+(See Weeks, et al., 1992, p 24-30) Therefore, inclusion of spirometry in medical monitoring may yield positive results, perhaps more positive than use of the chest x-ray.
+If use of spirometry followed with improved dust exposure can aid the reversal of chronic bronchitis and can arrest development of others, on this basis alone, it would be an improvement over the use of the chest x-ray whose aim is merely to halt progression of CWP.